×

 When a potential issue is identified, the Editorial Board will conduct an assessment or request an institutional investigation if necessary.
 Authors will be notified and given an opportunity to respond.
 The Editor-in-Chief, in consultation with the Editorial Board, will make the final decision on retraction based on the evidence and any institutional findings.

 If an article is retracted, a notice will be published in the next available issue and linked to the online article.
-The notice will clearly indentify the article by title, author(s), and citation details, and explain the reasons for retraction.
+The notice will clearly identify the article by title, author(s), and citation details, and explain the reasons for retraction.
 The original article will remain accessible online but will be marked with a “Retracted” watermark to preserve the scholarly record, and retractions will be flagged in indexing databases.

 Disclaimer